-We have generally not offered extensive benefits or other compensation programs to our named executive officers, apart from employee benefits made available generally to our employees.
-However, as noted in the Summary Compensation Table above, we did provide relocation benefits to Mr. Raifman in the form of rental of a corporate apartment in 2014 in connection with his relocation to Los Angeles.
+We have generally not offered extensive benefits or other compensation programs to our named executive officers, apart from employee benefits made available generally to our employees as noted in the Summary Compensation Table above.
+Mr. Day is eligible for up to \$30,000 in annual reimbursement for the use of a car service for transportation between his home and our headquarters for the purpose of allowing Mr. Day to devote his lengthy commute time to work duties.